Majapahit: Military

 The main warship of the Majapahit navy was the jong.
 The jongs were large transport ships that could carry 100–2000 tons of cargo and 50–1000 people.
 They are about 26.36–80.51 m in LOD (deck length) and 28.99–88.56 m in LOA (overall length).
 A jong from 1420 nearly crossed the Atlantic Ocean.
 A type of large nine-decked jong that was recorded in Kidung Panji Wijayakrama-Rangga Lawe (c.
 1334) was called jong sasangawangunan, it carried 1000 fighting men with red sails.
-The exact number of jong fielded by Majapahit is unknown, but the largest number of jong deployed in an expedition was about 400 jongs when Majapahit attacked Pasai.
+The exact number of jongs fielded by Majapahit is unknown, but the largest number of jongs deployed in an expedition was about 400 jongs when Majapahit attacked Pasai.
 The average jong used by Majapahit would be about 76.18–79.81 m LOA, carrying 600–700 men, with 1200–1400 tons deadweight.
 Before the Battle of Bubat in 1357, the Sunda king and the royal family arrived in Majapahit after sailing across the Java Sea in a fleet of 200 large ships and 2000 smaller vessels.
 The royal family boarded a nine-decked hybrid Sino-Southeast Asian junk (Old Javanese: Jong sasanga wangunan ring Tatarnagari tiniru).
 This hybrid junk incorporated Chinese techniques, such as using iron nails alongside wooden dowels, the construction of watertight bulkheads, and the addition of a central rudder.
 Besides that, other types of vessels used by Majapahit navy are malangbang, kelulus, pelang, jongkong, cerucuh, and tongkang.
 In the 16th century lancaran and penjajap are also used.
-Modern depictions of the Majapahit navy often depict outrigger ships, in reality, these ships were from 8th century Borobudur ship bas relief.
-Research by Nugroho concluded that the main vessels used by Majapahit did not use outriggers, and using Borobudur engraving as the basis for reconstructing Majapahit ship is wrong.
+Modern depictions of the Majapahit navy often depict outrigger ships, in reality, these ships were from 8th-century Borobudur ship bas relief.
+Research by Nugroho concluded that the main vessels used by Majapahit did not use outriggers, and using Borobudur engraving as the basis for reconstructing the Majapahit ship is wrong and misleading.